Eselealofa Apinelu

-Dr Eselealofa 'Ese' Apinelu is a Tuvaluan lawyer and sports official.
-Apinelu attended The Cathedral School, Townsville, Queensland, Australia.
+Eselealofa "Ese" Apinelu is a Tuvaluan lawyer and sports official.
+Apinelu attended the Cathedral School, Townsville, Queensland, Australia.
 She graduated with a Bachelor of Arts and Bachelor of Laws from the University of Tasmania in 1998.
 She is Tuvalu's first female lawyer.
 Eselealofa holds a Professional Diploma in Legislative Drafting from the University of South Pacific.
 In 2022 she was awarded a PhD from Swinburne University’s Centre for Urban Transition.
-Her research focused on customary and human rights in post-colonial Tuvalu with a particular focus on the disconnection between individual and collective rights in Tuvalu’s development agendas.
+Her research focused on customary and human rights in post-colonial Tuvalu with a particular focus on the disconnection between individual and collective rights in Tuvalu's development agendas.

 Career

-Apinelu was the senior crown counsel in Tuvalu from 2003–06.
-She was appointed as the Acting Attorney General of Tuvalu in 2006.
-In 2008, Apinelu became the first female appointed as the Attorney General of Tuvalu.
-In 2012, she became the first female Executive Member of the South Pacific Lawyers' Association (SPLA) and the Chair of the SPLA Women in the Law Committee.
+Apinelu was the senior crown counsel in Tuvalu from 2003 to 2006.
+She was appointed as the acting attorney general of Tuvalu in 2006.
+In 2008, Apinelu became the first female appointed as the attorney general of Tuvalu.
+In 2012, she became the first female executive member of the South Pacific Lawyers' Association (SPLA) and the chair of the SPLA Women in the Law Committee.

-On 14 September 2022 she became Tuvalu's High Commissioner to Fiji.
+On 14 September 2022 she became Tuvalu's high commissioner to Fiji.

 Sports administrator

-She was also President of the Tuvalu Volleyball Federation, and was the manager of Tuvalu's volleyball team at the 2003 South Pacific Games.
-She was the President of the Tuvalu Association of Sports and National Olympic Committee (TASNOC) from 2013 to 2015.
+She was also president of the Tuvalu Volleyball Federation, and was the manager of Tuvalu's volleyball team at the 2003 South Pacific Games.
+She was the president of the Tuvalu Association of Sports and National Olympic Committee (TASNOC) from 2013 to 2015.